MarnieNickelson/marker/DEPLOYMENT.md

-# Deployment Guide for Marker Tracker
+# Deployment Guide for Inkventory

-This document provides instructions for deploying the Marker Tracker application to a production environment.
+This document provides instructions for deploying the Inkventory application to a production environment.

 ## Prerequisites